insulin load = total carbohydrates – fibre + 0.56 x protein

 So is it all about the insulin load?
 What about calories and conservation of energy?

-This video gives a good overview of how insulin (either injected or from our own pancreas) affects whether we store fat on our body or release it to be used for fuel.
+This video gives a good overview of how insulin (either injected or from our own pancreas) affects whether we store fat on our body or release it to be used for fuel and how excess insulin can be problematic.

 Most people think of macro nutrients in terms of carbohydrates, protein and fat as per the the picture below.
 They think that if we eat too much fat it will be stored as body fat.
 But the reality is a little bit more complex than that.